mYoda/mYoda-swift-style-guide/Naming.md

 - prioritizing clarity over brevity
 - using `camelCase` (not `snake_case`)
 - using `UpperCamelCase` for types and protocols, `lowerCamelCase` for everything else
-- using `UpperCamelCase` for Folders in Project's structure or for Folders in Assets
+- using `UpperCamelCase` for Folders and FileNames in Project's structure or for Folders in Assets
 - including all needed words while omitting needless words

 **Preferred**: